Freddie Freeman Player Props: Dodgers vs. Padres

 Freddie Freeman At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 19th, and he is 42nd in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 19th, his on-base percentage ranks 21st, and he is 45th in the league in slugging.

-- Freeman is batting .381 with one homer during his last outings and is on a five-game hitting streak.
+- Freeman enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .381 with one homer.

-- In 30.3% of his games this year, Freeman has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in one contest.
+- In 29.4% of his games this season, Freeman has had at least one RBI.
+He's picked up more than one in 8.8% and driven in three or more of his team's runs in one contest.

-- He has scored in 19 of 33 games this season, and more than once 6 times.
+- He has scored in 19 games this year (55.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.